 Andy Beal gets a bit warmer by mentioning the focus, but he is still not quite clear on what is a niche.

-Imagine if a blogging newbie came across these definitions.
+Imagine if a blogging newbie came across these definitions of what is a niche.
 She’d throw in the towel…

-Fortunately, some experts provide very good explanations of the term niche as it relates to blogging and internet marketing.
+Fortunately, some experts provide very good explanations of “what is a niche” question, specifically as it relates to blogging and internet marketing.
 Take for example:

 Jayson DeMers from AudienceBloom.com says: I like to think of a niche as a subsegment within an industry; a specific focus within a larger field.
 For example, SEO is a niche within the broader category of internet marketing…